ayyammal-g/DataCleaning/CodeBook.md

 -------

 ## Subject:
   Represents the ID for the subjects who participated in  the experiment.
     Values range between 1 - 30

 ## Activity:

-     During the experiment, the Subjects performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-The activity variable represents one of those activities performed by the subject.
+  The activity variable represents one of the below activities performed by the subject.

+    WALKING
+    WALKING_UPSTAIRS
+    WALKING_DOWNSTAIRS
+    SITTING
+    STANDING
+    LAYING
+.

 ## Measurement:

   The measurement variable holds the names of feature variables which represents mean or standard deviation of the measurement.
 Measurement Variable holds any of the below 66 Features Variables as values.
-(The renamed variables column in Table mentioned under modified data)
+(That is, the renamed variables column in Table mentioned under modified data)

-    Time Domained Signals:
+Time Domain Signals:

        TimeBodyAccelartionMeanX
        TimeBodyAccelartionMeanY
        TimeBodyAccelartionMeanZ
        TimeBodyAccelartionStdDevX
        TimeBodyAccelartionStdDevY
        TimeBodyAccelartionStdDevZ
        TimeGravityAccelartionMeanX
        TimeGravityAccelartionMeanY
        TimeGravityAccelartionMeanZ
        TimeGravityAccelartionStdDevX
        TimeGravityAccelartionStdDevY
        TimeGravityAccelartionStdDevZ
        TimeBodyAccelartionJerkMeanX
        TimeBodyAccelartionJerkMeanY
        TimeBodyAccelartionJerkMeanZ
        TimeBodyAccelartionJerkStdDevX
        TimeBodyAccelartionJerkStdDevY
        TimeBodyAccelartionJerkStdDevZ
        TimeBodyGyroscopicMeanX
        TimeBodyGyroscopicMeanY
        TimeBodyGyroscopicMeanZ
        TimeBodyGyroscopicStdDevX
        TimeBodyGyroscopicStdDevY
        TimeBodyGyroscopicStdDevZ
        TimeBodyGyroscopicJerkMeanX
        TimeBodyGyroscopicJerkMeanY
        TimeBodyGyroscopicJerkMeanZ
        TimeBodyGyroscopicJerkStdDevX
        TimeBodyGyroscopicJerkStdDevY
        TimeBodyGyroscopicJerkStdDevZ
        TimeBodyAccelartionMagnitudeMean
        TimeBodyAccelartionMagnitudeStdDev
        TimeGravityAccelartionMagnitudeMean
        TimeGravityAccelartionMagnitudeStdDev
        TimeBodyAccelartionJerkMagnitudeMean
        TimeBodyAccelartionJerkMagnitudeStdDev
        TimeBodyGyroscopicMagnitudeMean
        TimeBodyGyroscopicMagnitudeStdDev
               TimeBodyGyroscopicJerkMagnitudeMean
        TimeBodyGyroscopicJerkMagnitudeStdDev

 Frequency Domain Signals:

        FrequencyBodyAccelartionMeanX
        FrequencyBodyAccelartionMeanY
        FrequencyBodyAccelartionMeanZ
        FrequencyBodyAccelartionStdDevX
        FrequencyBodyAccelartionStdDevY
        FrequencyBodyAccelartionStdDevZ
        FrequencyBodyAccelartionJerkMeanX
        FrequencyBodyAccelartionJerkMeanY
        FrequencyBodyAccelartionJerkMeanZ
        FrequencyBodyAccelartionJerkStdDevX
        FrequencyBodyAccelartionJerkStdDevY
        FrequencyBodyAccelartionJerkStdDevZ
        FrequencyBodyGyroscopicMeanX
        FrequencyBodyGyroscopicMeanY
        FrequencyBodyGyroscopicMeanZ
        FrequencyBodyGyroscopicStdDevX
        FrequencyBodyGyroscopicStdDevY
        FrequencyBodyGyroscopicStdDevZ
        FrequencyBodyAccelartionMagnitudeMean
        FrequencyBodyAccelartionMagnitudeStdDev
        FrequencyBodyAccelartionJerkMagnitudeMean
        FrequencyBodyAccelartionJerkMagnitudeStdDev
        FrequencyBodyGyroscopicMagnitudeMean
        FrequencyBodyGyroscopicMagnitudeStdDev
        FrequencyBodyGyroscopicJerkMagnitudeMean
        FrequencyBodyGyroscopicJerkMagnitudeStdDev

 ## Mean

   It holds average of each feature variable for each activity and each subject.
 Its value is decimal and the result is rounded to 5 digits.
 As each feature value is  normalized and bounded within [-1,1] their mean values are also within [-1, 1]